 Access for Cancer Caregivers to Education and Support for Shared Decision Making

 We have designed a pragmatic randomized controlled trial to test an intervention for a population seldom studied―hospice family caregivers―targeting an identified need (decision-making), and measuring a core set of caregiver outcomes (anxiety, pain knowledge, and patient pain).
-This innovative project will be the first shared decision making intervention in the hospice setting.
-For caregivers’ anxiety to be changed they need to be prepared for encounters with hospice providers and actively engaged with the hospice staff in shared decision-making.
-There is a critical need to arm Hospice family caregivers with necessary information and a strengthened their emotional state so they may become decision-makers.
-We propose using the Facebook platform to improve emotional support and caregiver knowledge to better prepare caregivers for participation and decision-making.
+This project is the first shared decision making intervention in the hospice setting.
+We are using the Facebook platform to improve emotional support and caregiver knowledge to better prepare caregivers for participation and decision-making.

 Family Involvement in Nursing Home Teams to Support Decision-making

 Research has found the quality of care of end-of-life care in nursing homes to have many challenges.
 It has also been documented that family members, especially those living at a distance, want to be involved in the care of their resident and family support can be beneficial to residents.
 Family members’ involvement in decision-making in the nursing home setting improves outcomes for residents with life-limiting illnesses.
 This project seeks to facilitate shared decision making (SDM) among family members, residents with life-limiting illnesses (who are not enrolled in hospice), and the nursing home care team.
 Our overall research question (RQ) asks: To what extent are outcomes for family member and residents with life limiting illnesses associated with SDM via web-conferencing in the nursing home?

 Assessing Caregivers for Team Intervention via Video Encounters